 Tip #1: Those with low self-esteem rarely rise to the top rungs of success...usually.

-If on the rare occasion they do, it’s probably because somebody wanted to make that person someone else’s problem.
+If on the rare occasion they do, it could be because somebody wanted to make that person someone else’s problem.

 Tip #2: Nip low self-image in the bud.